Cystic Acne Agony

 - Oral Antibiotics: There are several types of oral antibiotics available for those with acne.
 All of them are worth discussing with your dermatologist and are options for short-term use under a doctor's care.
 Side effects include, but are not limited to, dizziness, headache, nausea, rash, and gastrointestinal issues such as diarrhea and abdominal pain.
 The rise of sulfa-based antibiotics (such as Bactrim) to manage acne is due to the development of bacterial resistance to more commonly prescribed antibiotics (such as tetracycline).
 Oral antibiotics should also be used in conjunction with topical products designed to treat acne.

-- Hormone Therapy: For some women constant over production of androgens is the chief culprit for causing cystic acne.
+- Hormone Therapy: For some women constant over production of androgens (hormones that produce male traits) is the chief culprit for causing cystic acne.
 There is a good deal of research showing that drugs which block the production of androgens can be incredibly helpful.
 The downside is that these prescription drugs are not without side effects (which need to be discussed with your physician).
 To reduce side effects, anti-androgen medications (an example would be spironolactone) are generally prescribed in low dosages.

 - Isotretinoin: Isotretinoin (formerly prescribed as Accutane) is an oral medication that directly affects the oil gland changing its shape and stopping the flow of oil.
 Results can be immediate and lasting.
 Unfortunately, isotretinoin is associated with serious side-effects that must be taken into consideration.
 Risk to a fetus if you become pregnant, overly dry skin, hair loss, nose bleeds, liver function problems, and headaches are some of the more notable you should be aware of.
 Despite the risks, isotretinoin remains the only potentially permanent cure for cystic acne.